xARMR/Discord-Token-Inferno/README.md

 3. **Specify Targets:** Enter the number of tokens you want to generate and the user ID of your unsuspecting target.
 4. **Watch the Carnage:** Sit back and watch as the tokens are checked for validity. 💀
 5. **Unlock Proxy Support:** Achieve the grand milestone of 5 stars, and the inferno will automatically unlock proxy support to evade rate limits! 😈
+6. **Unlock Threading Support:** Achieve the grand milestone of 10 stars, and the inferno will automatically unlock Threading support to get your token fast as hell! 😈

 ## 👑 Author